polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Header

-Pieces of primarily [cryptographic information](#cryptographic-primitives) that summarise a block.
+Pieces of primarily [cryptographic information](#cryptographic-primitives) that summarize a block.
-This information is used by [light-clients](#light-client) to get a minimally-secure but very efficient synchronisation of the chain.
+This information is used by [light-clients](#light-client) to get a minimally-secure but very efficient synchronization of the chain.

 ## HoneyBadgerBFT